 According to MBL Laboratories, Aspergillus is of particular concern in indoor environments.
 That’s due to its unique ability to penetrate deep into the lungs.
 “Many species of Aspergillus produce dry, hydrophobic spores that are easily inhaled.
 Due to their small size, about 70 % of spores of A. fumigatus are able to penetrate into the trachea and primary bronchi and close to 1 % into alveoli.”

-Many of the above species of Aspergillus are, fortunately, rare in indoor environments; however, several types—Aspergillus niger, Aspergillus flavus, Aspergillus fumigatus—are known to be common in residences and public buildings which provide the right conditions for their growth.
+Many of the above species of Aspergillus are, fortunately, rare in indoor environments; however, several types—Aspergillus niger, Aspergillus flavus, Aspergillus fumigatus—are known to be common in residences and public buildings.
+In those which provide the right conditions for their growth.

-Though it is the most common household mold of concern, it is only the third most likely out of all types of Aspergillus to infect humans.
+It is the most common household mold of concern.
+But it is only the third most likely out of all types of Aspergillus to infect humans.
 However, that said, Aspergillus niger still leads to a significant number of serious infections each year.
-It is capable of forming fungal ball in the lungs of humans (like a handful of other varieties of Aspergillus) which continues to grow over time, causing a range of uncomfortable and dangerous symptoms.
+It is capable of forming fungal ball in the lungs of humans.
+(Just like a handful of other varieties of Aspergillus).
+It continues to grow over time, causing a range of uncomfortable and dangerous symptoms.

 Aspergillus flavus is best known for producing the carcinogenic mycotoxin “aflatoxin”; commonly occurring in nuts and cereal grains, consumption of this mycotoxic mold has been directly linked to the development of liver cancer in humans and other mammals.
 However, Aspergillus flavus is also a risk when inhaled via indoor air as it can cause serious Aspergillosis infections (and it is second only to Aspergillus fumigatus in its ability to infiltrate the lungs of humans).Aspergillus flavus has a yellow-green surface with a gold or red-brown layer underneath.